 Our calendar year is 365 days long, so every four years we add an extra day to make up the time; this is called a leap year (when February has 29 days).

-A satellite is something that goes around a planet.
-The Earth has a natural satellite, the Moon.
+A satellite is something that orbits around a planet.
+The Earth has a natural satellite: the Moon.